dhall-lang/dhall-lang/standard/binary.md

 This document formalizes the semantics for encoding and decoding Dhall expressions to and from a binary representation

-This is split into a separate document since this document will likely grow as the protocol evolves in order to specify how to encode and decode multiple versions of the binary protocol.
+This exists as a separate document since this will likely grow as the binary protocol evolves in order to specify how to encode and decode multiple versions of the binary protocol.

 * [Motivation](#motivation)